 Penalties for drug offences are severe and include lengthy prison sentences in local jails.
 More information:

-You must carry photo identification at all times in Cuba.
+You must carry photo identification at all times.
 You can be detained if you're found without identification.
 Contact the

 Embassy of Canada in Havana if you lose your Australian passport or other identification documents.

 Serious crimes, such as espionage and mass murder, can attract the death penalty.
 Under the Cuban judicial system, charges aren't laid until the investigation is complete.
 The accused can be jailed for the entire period of the investigation.

 Activities that are illegal in Cuba include:

 - photographing military or police installations, harbours, rail or airport facilities.

 Seek local legal advice before preaching a religion or importing religious material - doing so may be illegal.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 - child sex tourism

 - female genital mutilation